 Greeks are the risk measures associated with various positions in option trading.
 The common ones are delta, gamma, theta and vega.

 With the change in prices or volatility of the underlying stock, you need to know how your option pricing would be affected.
-Greeks help us understand how the various factors such as prices, time to expiry, volatility affect the option pricing.
+Greeks in options help us understand how the various factors such as prices, time to expiry, volatility affect the option pricing.

 - Delta measures the sensitivity of an option’s price to a change in the price of the underlying stock.
 Simply put, delta is that options greek which tells you how much money a stock option will rise or drop in value with a $1 rise or drop in the underlying stock which also translates to the amount of profit you will make when the underlying stock rises.
 Delta is dependent on underlying price, time to expiry and volatility.